yudppp/gemini-cli-desktop/README.md

 ![Gemini CLI Desktop](./docs/assets/gemini-cli-desktop-screenshot.png)

+## Disclaimer

+**This is an unofficial fork of Google's Gemini CLI.
+This project is not affiliated with, endorsed by, or sponsored by Google LLC.
+All Google trademarks are property of Google LLC.**

+If there are any concerns about this project, including its name, please open an issue and we will address them promptly.

 ## Overview

 Gemini CLI Desktop is a fork and desktop GUI wrapper of [Google's Gemini CLI](https://github.com/google-gemini/gemini-cli).
 While the original Gemini CLI provides a powerful command-line interface for interacting with Gemini AI, this project extends it by: